dsv-su/gdpr-portal/readme.md

 Plugin.php (core) should be named after the systems it connects to.

     Important!
-The class must have the same name as the in the configurations file for the plugin-autoloader to recognize it.
+The class must have the same name as the filename for the plugin-autoloader to recognize it.

 GenricPlugin